Help Center

 Built-in templates

 SpeakKey comes with built-in templates for common use cases.
 These are available during your free trial.
 Professional subscribers get access to additional premium templates.
-You can browse all available templates on the Process Audio page or in the Templates section of the Android app.
+You can browse all available templates on the Process Audio page or in the Templates section of the mobile app.

 Creating custom templates